anywaydense/QubesEphemerize/README.md

 The steps below outline how to make all PVH DispVM's permanently fully ephemeral.
 All data written to the disk will be encrypted with an ephemeral encryption key only stored in RAM.
-Currently Qubes implements this (when ephemeral=True and vm:root rw 0) only for data written to xvda but not for data written to xvdb (i.e /rw) or data written to swap.
+The encryption and encryption key generation is handled by dom0 and is thus inaccessible to the vm.
+Currently Qubes implements this (when ephemeral=True and vm:root rw 0) only for data written to xvda and swap but not for data written to xvdb (i.e /rw).
 This patch fixes the issue and encrypts ephemerally all data written to disk from a PVH DispVM.

+This is accomplished by making xvda, xvdb read-only and ephemeral=True the defaults for DispVM's (three line patching of dispvm.py) and by patching /init of initramfs of the pvh kernel so that all data writes are routed to xvdc using dmapper.
+This routing is already partially accomplished in qubes by mapping all writes to xvda to dmroot when vm:root rw is set to False.
+The patch now routes in addition all writes to xvdb to dmhome and seamlessly relabels in fstab xvdb to dmhome, before /sbin/init is initialized; since xvda is already ephemeral this is of no consequence to the user.
+The fact that xvda and xvdb are set to be readonly and only xvdc is writeable and ephemerally encrypted ensures that no data escape is possible.

 ### Step 1.